-A. Affidavit and Documentation Each parent in a proceeding involving a determination of child support must provide the court with an income statement, including claimed deductions, under oath.
-The rule also requires that the income statement of a parent be verified with documentation of current and past income as well as claimed deductions.
-Suitable documentation of earnings and claimed deductions might include paystubs, employer statements, or copies of federal tax returns.
+Affidavit and Documentation.
+Each parent in a proceeding Α. involving a determination of child support must provide the court with an income statement under oath.
+The rule also requires that the income statement of a parent be verified with documentation of current and past income.
+Suitable documentation of earnings might include paystubs, employer statements, or copies of federal tax returns.
 The income statement, with documentation, must be filed with the party's first pleading in the action.
 This first pleading is the dissolution petition in a dissolution, the complaint or answer in a divorce, the custody petition or response in a child custody case under AS 25.20.060, or the motion or opposition in a motion to modify child support or motion to change custody.
 The court may impose sanctions on a party who does not timely file the income statement with appropriate documentation.
 The rule repeats language set out in Civil Rule 95(a).
 In a default case the court must decide support on the best available information, but should require the present party to make reasonable efforts to obtain reasonably accurate information.
-The court may use the best evidence available, including statistics maintained by the Department of Labor and Workforce Development, to determine the parent's total income from all sources.